Frequently Asked Questions About Fact-Finding Interviews, Adjudication and Eligibility Issues

 - I was offered a job which pays pretty good, but it's quite a distance away.
 I'd like to try it out, but what if it turns out I can't handle the commute?

-- We have a provision in our law which encourages a person to try out a job for up to 10 weeks.
-If they quit within the first 10 weeks because, for example, the commuting is excessive, we'll consider whether we'd have expected them to take the job in the first place.
-If we wouldn't have expected them to take the job because of the wages, conditions, distance, etc., we'll allow them to try the job out, see if things change, for up to 10 weeks.
+- We have a provision in our law which encourages a person to try out a job for up to 30 calendar days.
+If they quit within the first 30 calendar days because, for example, the commuting is excessive, we'll consider whether we'd have expected them to take the job in the first place.
+If we wouldn't have expected them to take the job because of the wages, conditions, distance, etc., we'll allow them to try the job out, see if things change, for up to 30 calendar days.
 If things don't work out, they'll not be penalized for trying.

 - My employer is relocating to another state and has offered me my same job at that new location.
 Do I have to accept this job and relocate?